 “The Hall of Fame committee has the incredibly difficult task of choosing each induction class from among dozens of well-qualified nominees, and their diligence and commitment to selecting the right class cannot be overstated.
 I applaud both their efforts and their results,” said Kathy Taylor, President of the IWLCA and head coach at Colgate University.
 “The Hall of Fame class of 2019 represents not only a high level of achievement on the field, but an unparalleled level of service to the game and the profession off the field.
 Diane, Jane, and Robin are all icons in women’s collegiate lacrosse and their efforts to advance the game and support their coaching colleagues have left the sport immensely better than they found it.”

-Tickets for the 2019 IWLCA Hall of Fame Induction Ceremony will go on sale October 1 and will remain available on the IWLCA website through November 14, 2019.
+Tickets for the 2019 IWLCA Hall of Fame Induction Ceremony are available now and will remain available on the IWLCA website through November 14, 2019.
 The IWLCA Hall of Fame was established in May 2017 to recognize and honor outstanding career achievements by collegiate women's lacrosse coaches.
 The class of 2019 will be the third class of honorees to be inducted.

 2019 Hall of Fame Inductee Bios